 - a.
-Creditor name change error report identifies where payee on check does not match the name in the master creditor database. - b.
-Balances over \$100,000 identifies cases with balance on hand in excess of \$100,000. - c.
-Activity in closed cases identifies any activity in cases where the final report has been issued. - d.
-No disbursement over 90 days for confirmed cases with funds on hand identifies case with a hold on disbursements. - e.
-Out of balance reports identifies cases where fund balance per system does not equal receipts minus disbursements. - f.
-Negative balance reports identifies cases which have disbursed more than funds available. - g.
-Suspense account reconciliation report identifies total receipts and disbursements to be reviewed in conjunction with reconciliation. - h.
-Large check report identifies all disbursement checks over an amount specified by the standing trustee. - i.
-Case reconciliation report at least annually, the standing trustee must reconcile cases with the bankruptcy clerk's office for the number of cases: open, filed, dismissed, converted, and closed.
+Balances over \$100,000 identifies cases with balance on hand in excess of \$100,000. - b.
+Activity in closed cases identifies any activity in cases where the final report has been issued. - c.
+Negative balances identifies cases which have disbursed more than funds available. - d.
+Suspense account reconciliation identifies total receipts and disbursements to be reviewed in conjunction with reconciliation. - e.
+Large checks identifies all disbursement checks over an amount specified by the standing trustee.

+In addition, at least annually, the standing trustee must reconcile the number of cases which are open, filed, dismissed, converted, transferred or closed with the records of the Bankruptcy Clerk's office.